JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 ### Common Commit Hook Information

-Commit hooks utilizes [TeamCity REST API](https://www.jetbrains.com/help/teamcity/rest/quick-start.html) to issue commands for the TeamCity server.
+Commit hooks utilize [TeamCity REST API](https://www.jetbrains.com/help/teamcity/rest/quick-start.html) to issue commands for the TeamCity server.
 The recommended approach for post-commit hooks is to issue a command to check for new commits pushed to a remote repository.
 To do this, a webhook should send the `POST` request to the [/app/rest/vcs-root-instances](https://www.jetbrains.com/help/teamcity/rest/manage-vcs-roots.html) endpoint:

 ```Shell
 <TeamCityServerURL>/app/rest/vcs-root-instances/commitHookNotification?locator=<vcsRootInstancesLocator>